MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/hosp/admissions.md

 ### `insurance`, `language`, `marital_status`, `race`, `ethnicity`

 The `insurance`, `language`, `marital_status`, and `race` and `ethnicity` columns provide information about patient demographics for the given hospitalization.
-Note, in BIDMC there is only one column for `race`, however we have added `ethnicity` column to federate NHMC's data.
+Note, in BIDMC there is only one column for `race`, however we have added `ethnicity` column to federate NMHC's data.

-The race column in NHMC includes:
+The race column in NMHC includes:

 - American Indian or Alaska Native
 - Other